NEW: Father says Jesse Matthew is a gentle man

 NEW: Vacationer says he spoke with Matthew before arrest; "he seemed real nice"

 Matthew was never charged in 2002 case due to lack of evidence

 University of Virginia student Hannah Graham was last seen on September 13

 Jesse Matthew, a suspect in the disappearance of University of Virginia student Hannah Graham, was questioned in connection with an alleged sexual assault nearly 12 years ago, authorities said Thursday.

-However, no charges were filed because the woman didn’t want to go forward with the case and investigators determined there wasn’t enough evidence to arrest Matthew, said Michael Doucette, the commonwealth’s attorney for Lynchburg, Virginia.
+However, no charges were filed because the woman didn’t want to go forward with the case, and investigators determined there wasn’t enough evidence to arrest Matthew back then, said Michael Doucette, the commonwealth’s attorney for Lynchburg, Virginia.

 According to a statement from Lynchburg police, a woman reported she was raped on the campus of Liberty University on October 17, 2002.

 Matthew told authorities that the woman consented, Doucette said, adding that there were no witnesses.

 On Thursday, Matthew was sitting in a Texas jail cell, waiting for Virginia authorities to pick him up and take him back to Charlottesville, where he has been sought in the Graham case on suspicion of abduction with the intent to defile.

 He was in a Texas court twice Thursday.
 The second time, Judge Michelle Slaughter in Galveston asked whether he wanted to fight extradition or would agree to be sent to back to Virginia.